 In June 2011, the Foundation entered into a Trademark Usage Agreement with Oakley.
 Under this agreement, Oakley granted the Foundation a non-exclusive right to use the Oakley name and certain Oakley trademarks and logos (collectively, the "Oakley Marks") in connection with the IHF Marks.
 As compensation for the use of the Oakley Marks, the Foundation paid Oakley a one-time royalty of \$8,000.
 The agreement initially has a three-year term and is cancellable by Oakley at any time, without cause, upon thirty days' prior written notice to the Foundation.
 The term of the agreement ended in June 2017.
 The organization is in the process of negotiating an extension of the agreement.
-As of December 31, 2017 and 2016, the intangible asset was fully amortized.
+As of December 31, 2018 and 2017, the intangible asset was fully amortized.

-Note 5.
+Note 6.
 Concentrations of Risk

-Amounts held in financial institutions exceeded the Federal Deposit Insurance Corporation and Securities Investor Protection Corporation limits at December 31, 2017 and 2016.
+Amounts held in financial institutions exceeded the Federal Deposit Insurance Corporation and Securities Investor Protection Corporation limits at December 31, 2018 and 2017.
 The Foundation deposits its cash with high quality financial institutions, and management believes the Foundation is not exposed to significant credit risk on those amounts.
-Approximately 4 percent of the Foundation's revenues for the year ended December 31, 2017 and 5 percent of the Foundation's revenues for the year ended December 31, 2016 consisted of royalties received from Oakley under the Signature Product Agreement.
+For the years ended December 31, 2018 and 2017, there were no concentrations.

-Note 6.
+Note 7.
 Subsequent Events

-The Foundation has evaluated all events subsequent to the statement of financial position as of December 31, 2017 through the date of issuance of these financial statements and has determined no significant events have occurred which would require disclosure.
+The Foundation has evaluated all events subsequent to the statement of financial position as of December 31, 2018 through the date of issuance of these financial statements and has determined no significant events have occurred which would require disclosure.